priyanshumahey/Intro-To-React/README.md

 Since we'll be deploying this REACT application to Github, make sure you have GIT installed on your computer and a github account to use.
 Setting up github desktop may also be helpful.

 ## Github Pages
 For deploymnent, we'll be making use of Github pages.
 Github pages will only deploy the front-end side of the REACT application.
-Github pages is use for static sites and will take all the HTML, CSS, and JavaScript then build it into a public website
+Github pages is use for static sites and will take all the HTML, CSS, and JavaScript then build it into a public website.
+Later on, we discuss how to deploy a site to github pages using the `gh-pages` npm package.

 ## REACT Project Structure